jmanuel1/personal-website/_drafts/working-with-pythons-abstract-syntax-trees.md

     might be a good starting point
   * You could also start from
     [the vpyast visualizer](https://vpyast.appspot.com).
-* Parse Python code to compute intersting statistics about the code
+* Parse Python code to compute statistics about the code
   * Cyclomatic complexity and number of lines per function, for example
 * Write a simple type checker for Python, or explore other properties of programs you can compute